leonie-re/personalwebsite/content/talk/hws2022/index.md

 ---
-title: "What shapes political attitudes and behaviour, ideology or identity?"
+title: "Identity and Politics"
 subtitle: "Introduction to Political Sociology"
-excerpt: "This course introduced students to different concepts of ideology and identity, as well as how it interplays with political attitudes and behaviour."
+excerpt: "This course introduces students to different facets of identity in politics.
+It moreover covers how group identities are developed in the first place, and discusses what role identity plays for democracy."
-date: 01-09-2021
+date: 01-09-2022
-date_end: "01-12-2021"
+date_end: "01-12-2022"
 show_post_time: false
 event: "BA course, University of Mannheim"
 #event_url: https://global.rstudio.com